St Davids Day Things To Do

 • Children’s activities

-Immerse yourself in the Welsh language, with music, poetry, and live entertainment you’ll find plenty of Welsh culture to enjoy at Croeso.
-Be sure to say ‘Shwmae!’
-(Hello!) to the friendly folk.
-They’ll be offering a warm Welsh welcome to everyone, and plenty of help for those learning (or considering) Welsh.
+With music and live entertainment you’ll find plenty of Welsh culture to enjoy at Croeso.
+You can even say ‘Shwmae!’
+(Hello!) and immerse yourself in the Welsh language, there’ll be plenty of help for those learning (or contemplating) Welsh.

-For more details on Croeso Swansea, just go here.
-CROESO
+For more details on Croeso Swansea, just go HERE.

 St David’s Day – The Welsh Guards Charity

-The Welsh Guards Association has very kindly been invited to celebrate St David’s Day on Wednesday 1st March with the Battalion in Combermere Barracks, Windsor, (St Leonards Road, SL4 3DN) this year.
-Major General Christopher Ghika, The Major General Commanding The Household Division and London District, will present the Leeks.
+The Welsh Guards Association has very kindly been invited to celebrate St David’s Day on Tuesday 3rd March with the Battalion in Combermere Barracks, Windsor, (St Leonards Road, SL4 3DN) this year.

 We realise this is out of Wales, but nevertheless and important occasion to celebrate.
 For details, go HERE.